sholomperman/Mosaic-generator/README.md

 ```

 ### Things to add before using
-1. Add a input image in the main directory
+1. Add a input.png image in the main directory

-2. Add a assets folder with the images you want to use as the mosaic images
+2. Add a ```assets``` folder with the images you want to use as the mosaic images

-## Usage Guide

 ### The Mosaic program has 3 parts after install